 GAAAhhhhhhhhhh!
 She's alive!

 And look at this one (below) of three robots and their comic resemblance to their human inventors.
-I totally want the stern-looking Asian middle-aged man robot in the center so he could stare contemptuously at me all day with his downturned mouth and eyebrows knitted in consternation.
+I kind of want the stern-looking Middle-aged Asian Man Robot in the center so he could stare contemptuously at me all day with his downturned mouth and eyebrows knitted in consternation.
 "Shouldn't you be getting to that reading list you promised over a month ago?" he'd finally say.
 And, damn it, he'd be right.

 For you, stern Asian robot man who I imagine harshly judging me*, Thy Will Be Done.
 Here goes.

 Sex at Dawn: How We Mate, Why We Stray, and What It Means for Modern Relationships: I wrote a whole big post on this because it kind of made my brain explode.
 It's about non-monogamy, sperm competition, the societal components of sexual jealousy, penis shapes and all kinds of brain-sparking topics.
 It's not meant to be hardcore science, but a jumping off point to rethinking all kinds of relationship/sexual things.